KeirMcGlinn-Shaw/usb.places-download/README.md

 3. Download the ```.apk``` file onto your Android Device or Android Virtual Device

 #### Running the app
-1. Run the ```app-debug.apk``` file from your device.
+1. Run the ```app-release.apk``` file from your device.
 This will prompt you to install the actual app on your phone
 2. A new app should appear on your phone named usb.places.
 Run this and enjoy the app!

 ## Built with